-4.2.4 Limited-Memory, Variable-Metric Method
+4.2.4 Bound-constrained Limited-Memory Variable-Metric Method

-The limited-memory, variable-metric method is the bound-constrained variant of the LMVM method for unconstrained optimization.
+BLMVM is a limited-memory, variable-metric method and is the bound-constrained variant of the LMVM method for unconstrained optimization.
 It uses projected gradients to approximate the Hessian, eliminating the need for Hessian evaluations.
 The method can be set by using the TAO solver tao_blmvm.
-The command TaoLMVMSetSize(), which sets the number of vectors to be used in the Hessian approximation, also applies to this method.
+For more details, please see the LMVM section in the unconstrained algorithms as well as the LMVM matrix documentation in the PETSc manual.